alexhuynh0530/School_District_Analysis/README.md

 ### How is the district summary affected?

 The distict summary changed slightly after the ninth graders from Thomas High School had their grades replaced with NaNs.
 Most of the averages and percent passing decreased slightly.
-There are 461 ninth graders from Thomas High School which represents 1.18% of the total number of students from all the schools (total number of students is 39,170).
-This explains why the change to the district summary was minimal.

 - Average Math Score decreased from 79.0 to 78.9
 - Average Reading Score was unchanged at 81.9